Blog Profiles: Food Blogs, Volume 1

 Follow @bakerella on Twitter.

-Christine Cube is a media relations manager with PR Newswire and freelance writer.
+Christine Cube is a former media relations manager with PR Newswire and freelance writer.
 She’s suddenly famished and now must figure out what’s for dinner.
 Follow her @cpcube.